God Forbid

-God Forbid is an American metalcore band formed in East Brunswick, New Jersey in 1996.
-Initially breaking up in 2013, they have been semi-active since reuniting in 2022.
+God Forbid is an American heavy metal band formed in East Brunswick, New Jersey in 1996.
+They broke up in 2013 but have been semi-active since reuniting in 2022.

 History

 Early career (1996–2004)

-Building up a following in the late 1990s by touring with bands such as GWAR, Nile, Cradle of Filth and Candiria, God Forbid's first full album Reject the Sickness was released by 9volt Industries in 1999.
-This album received heavy rotation from WSOU-FM in the South Orange, New Jersey area and the band was subsequently signed to Century Media Records, releasing the album Determination in 2001.
+God Forbid developed a following in the late 1990s by touring with bands such as Gwar, Nile, Cradle of Filth and Candiria.
+9volt Industries released God Forbid's first full album, Reject the Sickness, in 1999.
+This album received heavy rotation from WSOU-FM in the South Orange, New Jersey area.
+The band signed to Century Media Records and released the album Determination in 2001.
 They played on the MTV2 Headbangers Ball tour with Shadows Fall and Lamb of God.